 At the opposite extreme, some people always cover every inch of skin with sunscreen before they step outdoors.
 When the national health service of Australia started encouraging people to slather themselves with sunscreen in the early 1990’s, they were surprised that melanoma rates actually went up, instead of down.
 It turns out that vitamin D protects against skin cancer, and the skin needs about 20 minutes of exposure to ultraviolet light, without sunscreen to block ultraviolet light, every day in the summer and even more during the winter if you live in a temperate or northerly climate.

 Unprotected skin out in the sun for hours each day is not healthy.
-Overprotected skin that never makes vitamin D is not healthy, either.
+Overprotected skin that never makes vitamin D is not healthy3, either.
 Everyone, whether they have acne or not, needs at least a little sun, but also a little sunscreen to keep skin vibrant, unblemished, and, it is to be hoped, cancer-free.

 Everyone Who Has Acne Needs Sunscreen

 Generally speaking, fair skin usually burns, while black skin never burns.
-Dermatologists classify skin color into Fitzpatrick skin types.
+Dermatologists classify skin color into Fitzpatrick skin types4.
 Skin type I is fair skin that burns easily when exposed to sun.
 People who have this skin type often have blond or red hair and blue eyes.
 Sunburned skin freckles in childhood, and forms age spots in adulthood.
 People who have skin type I never tan.

 Skin type II is slightly more pigmented.
 It burns easily but can tan.

 Skin types III and IV are the Mediterranean or Middle Eastern “olive” skin types.
 Type III skin may burn, but tans easily.
 Type IV skin seldom burns, and tans very quickly.